timestocome/Kaggle/Earthquake/README.md

 Each segment measures 0.0375 seconds so any solution will have to create features and make predictions quickly to be useful

-My most successful models used a small feature set with XGBoost. (power, deviation from mean, number of zero crossings) Others found slope trend to be useful
+My most successful models used a small feature set with XGBoost. (power, deviation from mean, number of zero crossings) Others found slope trend to be useful, added white noise, blended models

 #### Things that didn't work for me:
 LSTM, RNNs - it's not really that kind of a problem